General

 the contest to the time the correct solution is submitted).
 A penalty of

-Regional contests duplicate the atmosphere of the international contest.
+Regional contests mirror the atmosphere of the international contest.

 There is a balloon color for each problem, and a